5 Days in Borneo: Worth Adding to Your Malaysia Itinerary? (2026)

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-• Day 3: Meet orangutans at Semenggoh Wildlife Centre
+- Day 3: Day trip to meet orangutans at Semenggoh Wildlife Centre

-• Day 4: Trek through Bako National Park and spot proboscis monkeys on a night walk
+- Day 4: Guided tour of Bako National Park and spot proboscis monkeys on a night walk

 Planning a 5 day Borneo itinerary

-As I only had 5 days in Borneo, I chose to visit Kuching in Sarawak.
-This is a good base to see two of the island’s highlights – Semenggoh Nature Reserve and Bako National Park.
+Even though I only had 5 days in Borneo, I was able to see two of the island’s highlights – the orangutans at the Semenggoh Nature Reserve as well as an overnight trip to Bako National Park.

 Day 1: Kuching Waterfront